-Many of the products and services in modern society are based upon the work of electrical and computer engineers.
-The reduction in the cost of digital electronic devices has led to an explosive growth in the use of computers and computation.
-At the same time, our increased understanding of computation science has made possible the development of new software systems of increased power, sophistication, and flexibility.
+Many products and services in modern society are based on the work of electrical and computer engineers.
+For instance. electrical communication systems involving, wire, optical fiber, or wireless technology abound in radio, computer television. telephone, and communication networks.
+Modern electronics have made instrumentation systems for use in all branches of the physical and biological sciences, as well as in most areas of engineering possible.
+The reduction in cost of digital electronic devices has led to an explosive growth in the use of computers and computation.
+At the same time, our increased understanding of computer science has made the development of new software systems of increased power, sophistication, and flexibility possible.

-Electrical communication systems involving, wire, optical fiber, or wireless technology abound in radio, television, telephone, and computer-communication networks.
-Modern electronics has made possible instrumentation systems for use in all branches of the physical and biological sciences, as well as in most areas of engineering and manufacturing.
-Digital signal processing have made possible information extraction and processing capabilities in areas of environmental sciences, communication and computer systems.
-Electrical machines and power electronic circuits control a multitude of systems which affect our lives in many different ways.
-Electric power, essential to the functionality of modern society, is controlled and distributed by a complex transmission and distribution network.
+Digital signal processing has enabled extraction information and processing capabilities unforeseen with analog technology in areas of video and music, environmental sciences, biomedical imaging, communication and computer systems.
+Electrical machines and power electronic circuits control the flow of energy in a multitude of systems which affect our lives in many different ways.
+Electric energy, which is essential to the functionality of modern society is controlled and distributed by a complex transmission and distribution network.
+A graduate degree in Electrical or Computer Engineering offers the opportunity of professional growth and improvement.